 So it’s no surprise when online stores personalize the shopping experience, they can experience a jump in sales conversion rates of 15% to 20%, according to McKinsey.

-Manually analyzing customer information is being replaced.
+Customer information is being replaced by manual analysis.
 Data analysts now use artificial intelligence (AI) and machine learning technologies to compile data and create customer profiles.

 A report from Liveclicker, the digital marketing solutions provider, found that businesses investing in smart personalization in e-commerce can expect up to a 20-fold return for every marketing dollar they spend.